 PG&E is under orders from the Lahontan Water Board to stop plume expansion and clean up the chromium plume.
 Monthly monitoring reports by PG&E demonstrate that the chromium plume is currently being contained south of Thompson Road.

-PG&E has posted on there public website that they remain committed to protecting public health and safety while remediating the environment and responding to community concerns at the Hinkley Compressor Station.
+PG&E has posted on their public website that they remain committed to protecting public health and safety while remediating the environment and responding to community concerns at the Hinkley Compressor Station.
 Through 2017, PG&E estimates that approximately 50 percent of the chromium present in the groundwater has been remediated.
 You can see more information from PG&E by navigating to the link below.

 What is hexavalent chromium and why is there a public health concern?

 Chromium is a heavy metal that occurs throughout the environment.
 The trivalent form is a required nutrient and has very low toxicity.
 The hexavalent form, also commonly known as “chromium 6,” is more toxic and has been known to cause cancer when inhaled.
 In recent scientific studies in laboratory animals, hexavalent chromium has also been linked to cancer when ingested.
 Where does hexavalent chromium come from?
-Much of the low level hexavalent chromium found in drinking water is naturally occurring, reflecting its presence in geological formations throughout the state.
+Much of the low-level hexavalent chromium found in drinking water is naturally occurring, reflecting its presence in geological formations throughout the state.
 However, there are areas of contamination in California from historic industrial use such as the manufacturing of textile dyes, wood preservation, leather tanning, and anti-corrosion coatings, where hexavalent chromium contaminated waste has migrated into the underlying groundwater.
 How is hexavalent chromium currently regulated in drinking water?
-Currently, hexavalent chromium in drinking water is regulated under the “total chromium” state MCL of 50 ppb, which is more restrictive than the 100 ppb federal MCL.
+Currently, hexavalent chromium in drinking water is regulated under the “total chromium” state MCL of 50 ppb, which is more restrictive than the 100-ppb federal MCL.
 The total chromium MCL was established in 1977 to address the noncancer toxic effects of hexavalent chromium, and also includes the less-toxic trivalent form.